Visyond/website-hugo/site/content/solutions/presentation.md

 title: Presentation
 topTitle: 'Interactive and Secure Real-Time Presentations, Visualizations and Reporting'
 topSubTitle: >-
-  Easily create insightful interactive visualizations, presentations and reports based on your  Visyond’s spreadsheet calculation engine.
+  Easily create insightful interactive slides based on  Visyond’s spreadsheet calculation engine.
 Enable each collaborator to test their assumptions only on information they are authorized to see and interact with
 signUpURL: /accounts/signup/
 watchVideoURL: 'https://www.youtube.com/embed/mIOudZrtVRs'
 requestURL: /request-a-demo